Waxing Gibbous on

 Moon after ascending node

-6 days after ascending node on 28 August 2033 at 07:12 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 7 days, until the lunar orbit crosses from North to South in descending node on 10 September 2033 at 19:07 in ♈ Aries.
+6 days after ascending node on 28 August 2033 at 07:12 in ♎ Libra the Moon is positioned north of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from North to South in descending node on 10 September 2033 at 19:07 in ♈ Aries.

 Moon at southern standstill

 At 09:54 the Moon is meeting its standstill point to reach South declination of ∠-18.364°.
-Over the next 12 days the lunar orbit is going to extend northward to face maximum declination of ∠18.313° at the point of next standstill in ♊ Gemini on 15 September 2033 at 23:39.
+Over the upcoming 12 days the lunar orbit is going to tilt northward to face maximum declination of ∠18.313° at the point of next northern standstill in ♊ Gemini on 15 September 2033 at 23:39.

 Syzygy in 5 days